 FOR COUPLES: As a couple and family therapist and relationship coach she promotes and facilitates generative equitable relationships where people feel alive and dignified.
 She approaches pain as a presence for honor, grace (connection), and action.
 Saliha works with couples and families grappling with differences of gender, culture, religion, values, and ethnicity; navigating cultural dislocation and life transition; struggling with relationship challenges, abuse, anxiety, and trauma.

 Saliha has 20+ years of experience in human and organizational development, diversity, and collaboration.
 She was elected to the American Family Therapy Academy‘s (AFTA) Board of Directors (2012-2018).
-Saliha is an Associate Professor at the School of Social and Behavioral Sciences, Mercy College at Dobbs Ferry, an online faculty member in MS Relational Leading Program at Taos Institute, and advisor at the Taos Doctoral Program.
+Saliha is a Professor at the School of Social and Behavioral Sciences, Mercy College at Dobbs Ferry, where she runs the Relational Play Lab.
+She was an online faculty member in MS Relational Leading Program at Taos Institute, and an advisor at the Taos Doctoral Program.
 She is a Taos Institute Associate and is currently the Director of Research and consultant to the International Trauma Studies Program, affiliated with Columbia University.
 Saliha received her PhD in Human Development with a specialization in Marriage and Family Therapy from Virginia Tech.
 She has completed the Executive Program for Nonprofit Leaders from Stanford Graduate School of Business.
 As the former associate director of Houston Galveston Institute, she focused on organization development, community engagement, and leadership in addition to therapy, training, and research.
 She is the founding board member of the International Certificate in Collaborative-Dialogic Practices.

 From riot relief to refugee resettlement and hurricane response, she has designed a number of community projects to foster collective resiliency and inclusivity across diverse communities.
 In addition to directing and coordinating the mental health at the largest shelter in Houston in response to Hurricane Katrina, she was the program director for Community Partnership for Resiliency helping the Houston community to connect and create an organized response to disasters (Katrina, Rita & Ike).
 She was a facilitator for the Healer’s Art program at Baylor College of Medicine and for the community engagement training program for NYC’s Mental Health Service Corp.
 She facilitated the development of a human rights defender’s story-making kit as an initiative of community resiliency.
 She is the co-founder of the Resilience-Collective in response to COVID-19.